teejayvona/Academic-Projects/README.md

 Perfomerd vulnerabilities test of one of OWASPS top 10 website to identify a crucial flaw that meets insecure design and possible recommedations

 ### Security Protocol Analysis on the SolarWinds Supply Chain Cyberattack Case
-Perform an indepth anaylsis of one of the largest cyber attack in history: SolarWind Attac;, to identify possible flaws and vulnerabilities and how choosing the right transfer protocol could have limited its exposure
+Perform an indepth anaylsis of one of the largest cyber attack in history: SolarWind Attack; to identify possible flaws and vulnerabilities and how choosing the right transfer protocol could have limited its exposure

 ## Licensing & Use
 These academic projects are provided for educational and portfolio purposes.
 Do not reuse without proper attribution.